 Islington Council wants to improve Moreland Street for children and pedestrians.
 We want to provide a healthier, safer and greener environment for residents, visitors and, in particular, the children at Moreland Street primary school.

-- Providing new trees / planting and seating area
+- Provided planters and seating area

-- Installing coloured asphalt with bright designs on the carriageway adjacent to Moreland Primary School to make the area more child friendly and make drivers more aware they are entering an area where there may be a lot of children
+- Installed coloured asphalt with bright designs on the carriageway adjacent to Moreland Primary School to make the area more child friendly and make drivers more aware they are entering an area where there may be a lot of children

 Should you require further information or have any comments on these proposals please email: firstname.lastname@example.org